DiegoGorgazzi/random-quote-machine/README.md

 This is a challenge project from freeCodeCamp (FCC) which consists in building an app from scratch that returns random quotes.

-I've included the original text below with instructions on what they want students to accomplish.
+I've included the original text below with instructions on what they want students to accomplish (copied from: https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine/).

 ### What I'm probably going to be doing
 * Solve the problem the way FCC wants me to solve it.